 \section{Introduction}

-Text-to-image diffusion models~\cite{rombach_2022_cvpr, dhariwal2021diffusion} have shown remarkable success in generating diverse and high-quality images conditioned on input text.
-However, they often fall short when the input text contains lexical ambiguity or when generating fine-grained details.
-For instance, one might wish to render an image of a clothes `iron', but could instead be presented with an image of the elemental metal.
+Text-to-image diffusion models~\cite{DBLP:journals/corr/abs-2112-10752, dhariwal2021diffusion} have shown remarkable success in creating diverse and high-quality imagery conditioned on input text.
+However, they fall short when the input text contains lexical ambiguity or when generating fine-grained details.
+For instance, a user might wish to render an image of an `iron' for clothes, but could instead be presented with an image of the elemental metal.

-To alleviate these issues, pretrained classifiers have been used to guide the denoising process.
+One way to alleviate these issues is to use a pretrained classifier to guide the denoising process.
 One such method mixes the score estimate of a diffusion model with the gradient of the log probability of a pre-trained classifier~\cite{dhariwal2021diffusion}.
-However, this approach has the downside of requiring a classifier that works on both real and noisy data.
-Others have conditioned the diffusion on class labels using a curated dataset ~\cite{ho2022classifier} .
-While effective, this approach does not lead to the full expressive power of models trained on huge collections of web-scale image-text pairs.
+However, this approach has the downside of needing a classifier that works on both real and noisy data.
+It is also possible to condition diffusion on a class label~\cite{ho2022classifier}.
+Unfortunately, training the models on curated datasets prevents them from fully utilizing the expressive power of a diffusion model trained on web-scale image-text pairs.

-A different line of work fine-tunes a diffusion model, or some of its input tokens, using a small ({\raise.17ex\hbox{$\scriptstyle\sim$}}5) collection of images~\cite{gal2022textual,kawar2022imagic, ruiz2022dreambooth}.
-These methods have the following drawbacks: (i) training new concepts can be slow, taking upwards of a few hours, (ii) the method may change the distribution of the generated images (as compared to the original diffusion model) to fit only the new label or concept, and (iii) the generated images are based on features from a small group of images and may not capture the diversity of the entire class.
+A different line of work fine-tunes a diffusion model, or some of its input tokens, using a small ({\raise.17ex\hbox{$\scriptstyle\sim$}}5) group of images~\cite{gal2022textual,kawar2022imagic, ruiz2022dreambooth}.
+These methods have the following drawbacks: (i) training new concepts is usually slow and takes upwards of a few hours, (ii) the result may change the generated images (as compared to the original diffusion model) to fit only the new label or concept, and (iii) generated images are based on features from a small group of images and may not capture the diversity of the entire class.